vpoten/thelibrary/README.md

 docker run -p 5000:5000 thelibrary:latest
 ```

+**Note: for the sake of simplicity an embedded sqlite database is used, no data will persist between container reboots**

-## Non docker execution of the project
+## Non docker execution of the app

 Run the `install_local.sh` script from project root folder.
 This script will create the virtual environment with
 all the required dependencies installed on it: